FluffyMaguro/SC2-MMR-Stats/README.md

 ![Screenshot](./MMR_dist_region_compare.png)

-When comparing different regions, we can see that KR is more shifted towards higher MMRs.
+After quickly comparing different regions, we can see that KR is more shifted towards higher MMRs.
 That's likely because of a lot more professional players and fewer total players.
 MMR will shift toward higher ranges to accommodate a different player distribution.

 ![Screenshot](./MMR_dist_1v1.png)